 In brief, Free Form Role-Playing is based on the ideals of cooperative interaction.
 So is Live Role-Play.
 When you create a character and bring it into one the setting chat rooms, you have total control over that character within the setting and everything that happens to him or her.
 Only you decide what your character will or will not do; no one else.
 This applies to each and every player.
 Communication is key.

 Please do not declare actions for other characters without the permission of that character's player.
 Remember, only you control what happens to your character!
 No one has the right to declare your character "dead" or insist you delete your screen name unless you have agreed with this outcome beforehand.
-If you are not sure on whether or not you can or should join in a scene in progress, use the Instant Messaging feature of Flash Chat to check with the players of the character you are wanting your character to interact with.
+If you are not sure on whether or not you can or should join in a scene in progress, use the Instant Messaging feature of Blab to check with the players of the character you are wanting your character to interact with.
 Consider: If someone had planned a wonderful death scene for their character, the player may get a little irate if you arbitrarily have your character jump in and claim their character's life as 'saved'.

 Remember - no one has the right to tell you what your character does, feels, says or thinks except YOU.